-The Bank has established an Investment Working Group to monitor the financial markets and continuously update its view on the financial markets.
+The Bank has established an Investment committee to monitor the financial markets and continuously update its view on the financial markets.
 The Investment Working Group meets monthly to discuss the outlook for the financial markets and make an update containing a recommendation on tactical asset allocation to the Investment Group.
 The Investment Working Group refers to the Investment Group.
-Participants in the Investment Group are the CEO, the CFO, the CIO, the Risk Manager, the Financial Manager and Treasury.
+Participants in the Investment Group are the CEO, the CFO, the CCO, the CIO, the Financial Manager and Treasury.
+Furthermore, the Risk Manager participates in the committee as an observer.
 Based on the recommendation, the Investment Group decides whether to retain or revise the Bank's official outlook.
 The Investment Group's decisions are communicated throughout the organization and form the basis for all advice provided to customers and included in the Bank's official Markets Update.